kubewarden/docs/docs/howtos/production-deployments.md

   ]
 ---

-# Configuring Tolerations and Affinity/Anti-Affinity for the Kubewarden Stack
+# Configuring Tolerations and Affinity/Anti-Affinity for the Kubewarden stack

-Kubewarden provides robust mechanisms to ensure the reliability and proper scheduling of its components within a Kubernetes cluster.
-Starting from version 1.15 of the Kubewarden Helm charts, two new fields, `tolerations` and `affinity`, have been introduced under the `global` value.
+Kubewarden provides features for reliability and correct scheduling of its components in a Kubernetes cluster.

+Starting from version
+1.15 of the Kubewarden Helm charts, two new fields, `tolerations` and `affinity`, are introduced under the `global` value.
 These fields allow users to define Kubernetes tolerations and affinity/anti-affinity settings for the Kubewarden stack, including the controller deployment, audit scanner cronjob, and the PolicyServer custom resource.